brobeson/class/cs_6680_computer_vision/final_project/readme.md

 ### Key point classification

 Key point classification is not given a separate function.
-It just uses a single Matlab function, then a straightfoward loop.
+It just uses a single Matlab function, then a straightforward loop.
 It requires the key point frames and descriptors from the key point extraction step, and the trained key point classification SVM.
 Using the descriptors as the observations, `predict()` is used to classify them.
 For any key point classified as -1 (non-car), the corresponding key point frame is deleted.
 The descriptors are not used after this, so they are not purged as the frames are.
 This step results in a reduced set of key point frames.

 Correctness can be evaluated by observing the intermediate figure.
 It shows the image with the car key points overlaid as red dots.
 Run time is reported by the function `uav_car_counter()`.